GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 Plugin @PLUGIN@
 ===============

-This plugin allows to associate Jira issues to Git commits thanks to the Gerrit listener interface.
+This plugin allows to associate Jira issues to Git commits.

 Comment links
 ----------------

-Git commits are associated to Jira issues reusing the existing Gerrit [commitLink configuration][1] to extract the issue ID from commit comments.
+Git commits are associated to Jira issues reusing the existing Gerrit [commitLink configuration][1] to extract the issue-id from the commit messages.

 [1]: ../../../Documentation/config-gerrit.html#__a_id_commentlink_a_section_commentlink